Varignon 3D Action: REVAMPED!

 TO EXPLORE IN AUGMENTED REALITY:

 1) Open up GeoGebra 3D app on your device.
 4) Go to the MENU (horizontal bars) in the upper left corner.
 Select OPEN.
-In the Search GeoGebra Resources input box, type dvubftbr (Note this is the resource ID = last 8 digits of the URL for this resource.)
+In the Search GeoGebra Resources input box, type fvjqryvg (Note this is the resource ID = last 8 digits of the URL for this resource.)
 5) In the resource that uploads, zoom in/out if needed.
-The animate slider controls the animation.
-Note how 3 of the vertices coordinates (a, b, c), (d, o, w), and (t, u, v).
-Each of these coordinates has a slider so you can dynamically change its value when exploring this resource in Augmented Reality.
+The slider you see controls the animation.
+You can also move the 4 large points around at any time.